 - Is it designed to handle all the under-the-hood complexities that’d otherwise make the project a burden for you and your IT team?

-- Can it identify, translate, proofread and publish new content within one working day?
+- Can it identify, translate, proofread and publish new content in about one working day?

 - Can it work with any CMS, website or programming language?